-Figure 19 shows the estimates of maternal mortality ratios (MMRs) and pregnancy-related mortality ratios (PRMRs) produced from different data sources.
+Figure 20 shows the estimates of the maternal mortality ratios (MMRs) and pregnancy-related mortality ratios (PRMRs) produced from different data sources.
 (By definition, the MMR includes direct and indirect maternal causes of death, while the PRMR also includes incidental deaths during the pregnancy risk period.)
 The values from vital registration and the confidential enquiry increase to a peak at the same time and appear to match up to 2008 after which the confidential enquiry estimates are about 30% higher than those estimated from VR data.
-After the peak they both decline, and provide values that are much lower than the RMS/MDG estimates until recent years.
+After the peak they both decline, and provide values that are much lower than the RMS/MDG estimates until recent years when they are very similar.
 It is somewhat surprising that the RMS estimates should be so close to that of the confidential enquiry.
 This would suggest that maternal deaths that occur outside state facilities at about the same rate as those that occur within these facilities which seems a little implausible.
 It raises concerns about the VR data for 2013-14.
 Although late registrations of deaths may increase the estimates slightly, judging by the change in estimate for 2013 from last year due to late registrations, the impact is limited.

-^{} Slight changes due to a change in the method used to estimate the numbers of births
+^{} Slight changes from previous years due to a change in the method used to estimate the numbers of births

-Figure 19: Estimate of MMR from various sources, 1995-2014
+Figure 20: Estimate of MMR from various sources, 1995-2015